ALIVEcode/Aliot/README.md

-### ALIOT!
+### ALIOT-PY: The python implementation of the Aliot library!

 #### What is Aliot?

 Before everything else, aliot is a fancy websocket written in python that aims to facilitate iot focused exchanges between a server and a client

 #### Installation